Written by Sulochana Uthirapathi · Last updated January 2026

 How long should I live in Singapore before applying for PR?

-There is no fixed rule, but most successful applicants have lived and worked in Singapore for at least one to two years, with consistent employment and tax filings during that period.
+There is no fixed requirement.
+However, many successful applicants have lived and worked in Singapore for at least one to two years with consistent employment and tax filings.

 Why do PR applications get rejected even if I meet all the requirements?

-Rejections can happen even when you meet the formal criteria.
-ICA may consider other factors such as competition among applicants, changes in policy, or perceived lack of integration.
-You can reapply later after strengthening your profile or addressing gaps.
+Meeting the formal requirements does not guarantee approval.
+ICA may also consider competition among applicants, evolving policy priorities, and perceived integration.
+Applicants can reapply later after strengthening their profile or addressing identified gaps.

 Book a Consultation

 Meeting the Singapore PR requirements is not only about paperwork.
-It is about helping ICA understand who you are, your stability, contribution and genuine intention to make Singapore your long term home.
+It involves presenting a clear and consistent profile that reflects stability, contribution, and genuine intention to settle in Singapore.

-If you would like to confirm whether you meet the Singapore PR requirements, book a free 20 minute consultation with our team.
+If you would like general clarification on how the Singapore PR requirements apply to your situation, you may book a 20-minute consultation with our team.